Bill Smith started a business as a frustrated parent—and sold it three years later to Target for $550 million.

 3. Stock up on inventory

 When NBA star LeBron James was seen sporting one of his brands, Kumar Arora‘s online retail business broke six figures in sales over just a few days.
 Arora, who has built businesses including Rogue Eyewear and Old City Soda and now invests in other small businesses, says being prepared with appropriate inventory — or enough funds to purchase more inventory, fast — is crucial for scaling your business.

 Being prepared may mean acquiring investors to help cover extra inventory, or utilizing a small business loan or credit with favorable terms.
 When customers start demanding your products, having inventory on hand will allow you to avoid losing momentum and possibly alienating potential customers by not being able to fill orders.
 For online businesses or brick and mortar companies that don’t have enough storage available, PODS for Business offers flexible options for storing and delivering inventory when you need it.

 Shipt acquired 1,000 memberships in Birmingham in three weeks.
 While Smith was finding success in his own hometown, he saw a demand for easy grocery delivery across the country.
 Within a year, the firm has expanded to other cities such as Tampa, Orlando, and Nashville, and within a couple of years, he expanded to 70 more metro areas and opened a second office in San Francisco.

 Shipt took advantage of changing work trends to get its service into the hands of customers.
 The gig economy supplies reliable contract workers willing to perform services for a fee: Shipt operates with local “Shipt shoppers” in every location.

 Other current trends also make it easy to get products and services to potential customers, such as portable storage and delivery.
-Companies that want to scale quickly no longer need to purchase or lease additional real estate in new markets: Portable storage and delivery solutions can get products, equipment and supplies wherever and whenever you need them.
+Small businesses and growing companies that want to scale quickly no longer need to purchase or lease additional real estate in new markets: Portable storage and delivery solutions can get products, equipment, and supplies wherever and whenever you need them.